-The 2024/25 includes the head count of 421 which includes current head count of 416 employees and 5 vacant positions.
-The Salary and Wage Collective Agreement for the period 01 July 2021 to 31 June 2024 has come to an end and a new agreement is under consultation.
+The 2025/26 includes the head count of 483 permanent employees and 9 contract employees.
+The Salary and Wage Collective Agreement for the period 01 July 2021 to 31 June 2024 has come to an end and a new agreement is under consultation .
 The Municipality has made a provision 5,9% which includes 4,9 % based on MFMA Circular 128 including 1% to provide for the new agreement.

-The overall employee benefits is at 31% as a percentage of total operation expenditure which is in line with the Treasury norm of 30 - 40 %.
+The overall employee benefits is at 30% as a percentage of total operation expenditure which is in line with the Treasury norm of 30 - 40%.

-Additional increase of 3% on employee benefits is mainly due to the overtime and standby allowance at Service Delivery Department to address aging infrastructure challenges.
+Additional increase of 3% on employee benefits is mainly due to the overtime and standby allowance at the Service Delivery Department to address aging infrastructure challenges.
 Municipality must explore the shift system to cut on overtime costs.

 Position will be staggered to ensure alignment to the norms.